ofelman/HPIA-Repository-Downloader/README.md

         Improves use of Add On Softpaqs in INI file and repositories New ability to add models to the list and create a new repository starting from scratch

+   Version 1.86
+        adds ability to include AddOns softpaqs (typically category Software) that the script will maintain outside of CMSL for HPIA use few fixes